ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 filter-selector = "?"
 S boolean-expr
 ~~~~

-During the iteration process the node of each array element or object member visited is known as the current node.
+During the iteration process the node of each array element or object member being visited is known as the current node.
 A boolean expression, usually involving the current node, is evaluated and
 the current node is selected if and only if the expression yields true.